-The filthy unruly brother of my 108sound.
-This special edition uses a matched pair of super rare vintage ‘New Old Stock’ TO106 cased, TUN ‘Blackhat’ transistors from the 1970s, turning this already high octane fuzz into a fuzz that sounds darker, more grainy, vocal, and on edge, with echos of the Mk1 tonebender.
-Tones ranging from Neil Young buckling his Tweed Deluxe, spitty, saggy, huge and glorious, to the nasel Fuzztone in the intro to the Rolling Stones Satisfaction are easy to dial in.
-I have a very limited stock of these transistors, when they are gone that’s it.
+The filthy unruly brother of my 183sound.
+This special edition uses a matched pair of super rare vintage ‘New Old Stock’ TO106 cased, TUN ‘Blackhat’ transistors from the 1970s, turning the high octane 183Sound fuzz into a pedal that sounds slightly darker, more grainy, scooped, and on edge.
+A small amount of Voltage sag on the front of the note and a very slightly gated finish.
+With echos of Neil Young buckling his Tweed Deluxe, spitty, saggy, huge and glorious, to the nasel Fuzztone in the intro to the Rolling Stones Satisfaction are easy to dial in.

 The bias control has a very smooth sweep and acts more like a contour or filter, until the last 20% where the tone starts to gate and break up, at this end you will find some very convincing FZ1 Fuzztones – especially with the bass cut activated.